eviofekeze/swesarr_pytools/README.md

 [![image](https://img.shields.io/conda/vn/conda-forge/swesarr_pytools.svg)](https://anaconda.org/conda-forge/swesarr_pytools)

-**Library for  data retrieval and manipulation swesarr data for the NASA database.** swesarr_pytool is a python Library created for easy data retrieval and manipulation swesarr data for the NASA database.
+**Library for  data retrieval and manipulation of swesarr data for the NASA database.** swesarr_pytool is a python library created for easy data retrieval and manipulation swesarr data for the NASA database.

 The Snow Water Equivalent Synthetic Aperture Radar and Radiometer (SWESARR) is a Tri-Frequency Radar and Radiometer instrument designed to measure the water content in a snowpack.
 The instrument, developed at NASA’s Goddard Space Flight